pipoblak/raia-front/README.md

 ## 🌎 Internationalization

-This project was made using i18next with two available languages **ptBR**(default) and **en**, to use available languages its only need to put locale on pathname like this
+This project was made using i18next with two available languages **ptBR**(default) and **en**, to use available languages you only need to put locale on pathname like this

 > https://raia-front.netlify.app/en